 Strategies to control MMR

-For the overall improvement of health of mothers in India,different strategies are being taken since a long time[3-6].
-For the betterment of pregnant mothers, Government of India has launched reproductive and child health programme II (RCH-II) from 1st April, 2005 .
-Recently Janani Suraksha Yojona (JSY) scheme has also been started on 12th April, 2005 for pregnant ladies .
+For the overall improvement of the health of mothers in India, different strategies are being taken for a long time[3-6].
+For the betterment of pregnant mothers, Government of India has launched reproductive and child health programme II (RCH-II) from 1st April 2005 .
+Recently Janani Suraksha Yojona (JSY) scheme has also been started on 12th April 2005 for pregnant ladies .
 The benefits and strategies for pregnant ladies are as follows:

-3.Regular home visit by Accredited Social Health Activist (ASHA) and sensitizing mothers about the need of taking one extra meal, eight hours sleep at night and two hours rest at daytime, early detection of complication of pregnancy etc. ASHAs educate the mothers about the need of institutional delivery and delivery by skilled birth attendant.
+- A regular home visit by Accredited Social Health Activist (ASHA) and sensitizing mothers about the need of taking one extra meal, eight hours sleep at night and two hours rest at daytime, early detection of a complication of pregnancy etc. ASHAs educate the mothers about the need for institutional delivery and delivery by skilled birth attendant.

 2. Central Intelligence Agency [Homepage in the internet].Publications.
 The World Factbook.
 Country comparison: M a t e r n a l M o r t a l i t y R a t e .